ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

         (#rejecting-messages) for some discussion of SMTP rejection methods and their implications.

+psd:
+:   A flag indicating whether the domain is a PSD. (plain-text; OPTIONAL;
+    default is 'n').
+Possible values are:

+    y:
+    :   Domains on the PSL that publish DMARC policy records SHOULD include this tag with a value of 'y' to indicate that the domain is a PSD.
+This information will be used during policy discovery to determine how to apply any DMARC policy records that are discovered during the tree walk.

+    n:
+    :   The default, indicating that the DMARC policy record is published for a domain that is not a PSD.

 rua:
 :   Addresses to which aggregate feedback is to be sent (comma- separated plain-text list of DMARC URIs; OPTIONAL).
 Section 3 of [@!DMARC-Aggregate-Reporting]